Varicella vaccine: Medical uses

 Varicella vaccine is 70% to 90% effective for preventing varicella and more than 95% effective for preventing severe varicella.
 Follow-up evaluations have taken place in the United States of children immunized that revealed protection for at least 11 years.
 Studies were conducted in Japan which indicated protection for at least 20 years.

 People who do not develop enough protection when they get the vaccine may develop a mild case of the disease when in close contact with a person with chickenpox.
 In these cases, people show very little sign of illness.
 This has been the case of children who get the vaccine in their early childhood and later have contact with children with chickenpox.
-Some of these children may develop a mild chickenpox also known as breakthrough disease.
+Some of these children may develop mild chickenpox also known as breakthrough disease.

-Another vaccine, known as zoster vaccine, is simply a larger-than-normal dose of the same vaccine used against chickenpox, and is used in older adults to reduce the risk of shingles (also called herpes zoster) and postherpetic neuralgia, which are caused by the same virus.
+Another vaccine, known as zoster vaccine, is simply a larger-than-normal dose of the same vaccine used against chickenpox and is used in older adults to reduce the risk of shingles (also called herpes zoster) and postherpetic neuralgia, which are caused by the same virus.

 The recombinant zoster (shingles) vaccine is recommended for adults aged 50 years and older.

 Duration of immunity

 The long-term duration of protection from varicella vaccine is unknown, but there are now persons vaccinated twenty years ago with no evidence of waning immunity, while others have become vulnerable in as few as six years.
-Assessments of duration of immunity are complicated in an environment where natural disease is still common, which typically leads to an overestimation of effectiveness.
+Assessments of the duration of immunity are complicated in an environment where natural disease is still common, which typically leads to an overestimation of effectiveness.

-Some vaccinated children have been found to lose their protective antibody in as little as five to eight years.
+Some vaccinated children have been found to lose their protective antibodies in as little as five to eight years.
 However, according to the World Health Organization (WHO): "After observation of study populations for periods of up to 20 years in Japan and 10 years in the United States, more than 90% of immunocompetent persons who were vaccinated as children were still protected from varicella."
 However, since only one out of five Japanese children were vaccinated, the annual exposure of these vaccinees to children with natural chickenpox boosted the vaccinees' immune system.
 In the United States, where universal varicella vaccination has been practiced, the majority of children no longer receive exogenous (outside) boosting, thus, their cell-mediated immunity to VZV (varicella zoster virus) wanes – necessitating booster chickenpox vaccinations.
 As time goes on, boosters may be necessary.
 Persons exposed to the virus after vaccination tend to experience milder cases of chickenpox if they develop the disease.

-Catching "wild" chickenpox as a child has been thought to commonly result in lifelong immunity.
-Indeed, parents have deliberately ensured this in the past with "pox parties".
-Historically, exposure of adults to contagious children has boosted their immunity, reducing the risk of shingles.
-The US Centers for Disease Control and Prevention (CDC) and corresponding national organizations are carefully observing the failure rate which may be high compared with other modern vaccineslarge outbreaks of chickenpox having occurred at schools which required their children to be vaccinated.